Prograto/Prograto/README.md

 ### 📫 &nbsp;How to reach me:

-- 🔭 I’m currently working on AI based college maintainance system
+🔭 I’m currently working on an AI-based College Maintenance System aimed at automating academic workflows and enhancing campus operations.

-- 🌱 I’m currently learning Machine Learning
+🌱 I’m deeply invested in learning and implementing Machine Learning and Artificial Intelligence to build real-world, impactful solutions.

+👨‍💻 I build projects that automate processes and are directly useful to the organizations or institutions I work with — from colleges to startups.

-- 👯 I’m looking to collaborate on AI & ML, Full Stack
+👯 I’m open to collaborating on projects involving AI/ML, Full Stack Development, IoT systems, and automation tools.

-- 🤔 I’m looking for help with AI & ML
+🚀 My work spans a wide range of domains — from facial recognition attendance systems, live bus tracking, and voice-controlled IoT devices, to interactive educational platforms and code playgrounds for students.

-- 💬 Ask me about anything tech-related, I'm happy to help
+💬 Ask me about anything tech-related — especially in Python, Flask, ML/DL, Web Development, or real-time automation using cost-effective solutions.

-- 📫 How to reach me: **chanduarasavalli95@gmail.com**
+📫 Reach me at: chanduarasavalli95@gmail.com

-- 📄 Know about my experiences: resumelink
+📄 Know more about my experience and work: GitHub – Prograto

-- ⚡ Fun fact: When I am developing a project, you know I can't even notice the ran of time.
+⚡ Fun fact: Once I start building a project, I get so immersed in solving problems that I lose track of time — it’s how my best innovations happen!

     </td>
     <td valign="top" width="50%">